 The outsole of the shoe retained the preceding Omega Grooves that increases the shoes flexibility and guidance system and is integrated with rubber compound which makes it more durable.
 Brooks has gone above and beyond in proving their quality in this design.
 It has remarkable durability and is composed of high-quality materials.

 A trainer that has no predefined structure for support is a prescription for failure while using them.
 When buying shoes, the most important aspects that should be prioritized include the support system of the shoe.
 If the available features do not complement each other to provide a solid support structure, then the shoe is not meant for hard core activities such as running.
 The support system of the shoe also determines other integral factors such as the performance of the shoe on tarmac, its optimum traction, its flexibility and versatility.

 All these features are important for a high-quality shoe.
 The Glycerin 11 shoe incorporates all these features effortlessly to produce a masterpiece that is unrivaled in terms of the available support system, The outsole is complemented by an advanced midsole and inner lining that complement each other to offer the runner’s feet structural support.
 The midsole works solely to create an environment that allows the conversion of excess impact from the runner’s foot into mechanical energy that boosts the runner’s stride and helps then ease into mid strikes and transitions.

 Like the Glycerin 10, version 11 uses Brooks DNA cushioning through the entire length of the midsole, This material still supplies the same great shock absorption while providing some responsiveness that shoe is known for.

-So as an alternative of synthetic leather pieces spread over the 10, the new version has numerous layers of print-bonded polymer on its outer surface.
+So as an alternative to synthetic leather pieces spread over the 10, the new version is constructed of print-bonded polymer on its outer surface.
 This makes it a more secure fit and comfortable than its predecessors.
 The elimination of the seams created a softer feel the upper mesh, which previously caused friction between the feet and the layers.
 These print overlays on the Glycerin 11 create more structure, support and reduce the overall weight of the shoe in comparison to preceding models.